sysrage/SquadBot/README.md

 !repos [org]          - This shows all repositories for the monitored GitHub organizations.
 If the [org]
                         parameter is supplied, only repositories for that organization will be shown.

 !tips                 - This can show tips related to Mod Squad activities.

+!useradd <CU user name> <GitHub user name> <Trello user name>
+                      - This adds a user to the Mod Squad member list.
+All three parameters must be supplied.
+If a GitHub or Trello user name is not available, enter 'none'.

+!userdel <user>       - This deletes a user from the Mod Squad member list.

+!usermod <parameters> - This modifies a user in the Mod Squad member list.
+The first parameter must be
+                        the user name.
+The following additional parameters are available:
+                           -g <name> = Specify a new GitHub user name -t <name> = Specify a new Trello user name
 ```

 ### Current Features: